-As we mentioned above, Python and Ruby are object-oriented and dynamically-typed languages.
-They are very different from languages known from enterprise ecosystems, such as Java.
+As mentioned above, Python and Ruby are object-oriented and dynamically-typed languages – they are very different from the languages used in enterprise ecosystems such as Java.

-In both languages, the architecture is based on an MVC model and well-structured.
-Your app will be arranged properly and have basic divisions between layers: defined routes, controllers, models, and bounded views within the framework.
+The architecture of both languages is based on an MVC model and is well-structured – your app will be arranged properly and have basic divisions between layers such as defined routes, controllers, models, and bounded views within the framework.

-With RoR it’s “Convention over Configuration – you have to create less code in Rails to achieve the same results, because you skip the configuration part, which is important in Django.
-Thanks to this, Rails is said to be more magical.
-Many things happen without strict definitions, just thanks to conventions.
+With RoR it’s “Convention over Configuration”.
+You have to create less code in Rails to achieve the same results, because you skip the configuration part – which is important in Django.
+Thanks to this, Rails is said to be more magical – many functions can happen without strict definitions, all thanks to conventions.

 However, Python is widely used for many purposes: not just for web development but also science and machine learning computations.